Relevant Contracts Tax (RCT)

 Why has my deduction rate changed?

-Revenue currently carries out a RCT Bulk Rate Review (BRR) twice a year.
+Revenue currently carries out rolling RCT Bulk Rate Reviews (BRRs).
 The BRR assesses the current compliance position of each subcontractor in the eRCT system.
-A determination of their RCT Deduction rate, of 0%, 20%, or 35%, is then made.
+A determination of their RCT deduction rate of 0%, 20% or 35% is then made.
+If your RCT deduction page rate changes, a notice of determination will be sent to your Revenue Online Service (ROS) inbox.